-Pihos, one of several athletes nicknamed "the Golden Greek," was born in Orlando in 1923, and attended Indiana University, and may have been that great basketball school's best football player ever.
+Pihos, one of several athletes nicknamed "the Golden Greek," was born in Orlando on October 22, 1923, and attended Indiana University, and may have been that great basketball school's best football player ever.

-"Wild Man" Willey, born in West Virginia in 1927 and playing at that State's Marshall University and then with the Eagles from 1950 to 1957 -- like Pihos, as an end on both offense and defense -- was not a Hall-of-Famer.
+"Wild Man" Willey, born in Hastings, West Virginia on August 22, 1927 and playing at Marshall University in Huntington, West Virginia, and then with the Eagles from 1950 to 1957 -- like Pihos, as an end on both offense and defense -- was not a Hall-of-Famer.
 But by the standards of the 1950s, he was a pretty good defensive player.
 He made the Pro Bowl in 1954 and 1955.